The Legend of the Blue Sea: Dam-ryeong and Se-hwa

 Dam-ryeong, who has been experiencing dreams of himself, Se-hwa, and their foes in the future, fear that the same ill-fate that afflicts himself and Se-hwa will replay itself.
-To warn his future self, he commissions a time capsule containing a portrait of himself with a message to his future self that “everything is repeating itself” and he has to protect the reincarnation of Se-hwa from danger, mainly due to the reincarnations of Yang and anyone related to him.
+To warn his future self, he commissions a time capsule containing a portrait of himself with a message to his future self that "everything is repeating itself" and he has to protect the reincarnation of Se-hwa from danger, mainly due to the reincarnations of Yang and anyone related to him.

 A furious Dam-ryeong is determined to kill Yang and expose all his crimes until he is exiled and removed from his position by the court due to the rumours.
 While Dam-ryeong is being escorted on a boat for his exile, Yang and his associates renew their search for Se-hwa by setting a trap using lanterns, and she is lured up to the surface, thinking it is Dam-ryeong's signal.
 Se-hwa comes under attack by nets, arrows, and harpoons from Yang's men.
 Urged by his suspicions after noticing the floating lanterns from afar, Dam-ryeong requests for the boat to turn around, and a fight ensues between the guards and Yang's men.
 Dam-ryeong plunges into the water just as a harpoon, hurled by Yang's son, impales him from behind, saving Se-hwa.
 As Dam-ryeong dies in her arms, Se-hwa thrusts the harpoon deeper through his body and stabs herself.
 The boats sink, carrying Dam-ryeong's belongings with them, and Dam-ryeong's jadeite bracelet, which he gifted Se-hwa earlier, slides off from Se-hwa's hand as she dies and is lost to the ocean.

 Yang and his concubine are executed for their crimes after the surviving officials clear Dam-ryeong of the false accusations.
-It turns out that Yang had extorted and poisoned a merchant; the merchant's son Park Moo avenges his father.
+It turns out that Yang had extorted and poisoned a merchant; the merchant's son Park Moo avenges his father and Dam-ryeong.